-Prosynergie provides IT Support services to develop and maintain the iMed Application.
+Prosynergie provides IT Support services to develop and maintain the data entry systems.
 Prosynergie have no access whatsoever to the MSBase Registry or any of the pseudonymised patient data stored in it.
-In some instances, only where required and as needed, Prosynergie Technical Lead may be exposed to patient data for the duration of a support call with a Centre that may be experiencing issues within iMed, or for the purposes of upgrading the iMed application.
+In some instances, only where required and as needed, Prosynergie Technical Lead may be exposed to patient data for the duration of a support call with a Centre that may be experiencing issues with the system or related upgrades.
 Duration is short, <1 week and intermittent.
 Prosynergie and all its employees are subject to a Non-disclosure / Confidentiality Agreement signed between Prosynergie and the MSBase Foundation.